shahbazGamedev/CDPR-PsychoSquad/README.md

 # Psycho Squad
-This is my solution to programming challenge from CDPR, written in C# within Unity 5.3.1.
+This is my solution to the programming challenge from CDPR, written in C# within Unity 5.3.1.
 This project is for consideration purposes only and cannot be reused in part or whole without express permission of author.

 ## Requirements
 - Create a simple turn-based game prototype featuring basic mechanics in Unity.